ganni123/SRE_Oscar_Challenge/README.md

-In this challenge I have created Hello World! python application and python script for capturing the error codes from ErrorLog.txt file.
+In this challenge I have created Hello World! python application and created python script with regular expressions to capture the error codes from ErrorLog.txt file.
 Finally created docker file for running the docker contianer.
-In the docker file I mentined aobut ubuntu as the base image. copied the sample1.py and log_responses.log to /home/app directory.
-Given the command as running log_responses.py python script with hardcoded start time and end time for capturing the log from error.log file
+In the Dockerfile I used Matthewfeickert docker image because it's already having python3 and ubuntu installation on it. copied the sample1.py and ErrorLog.txt to /home/app directory.
+In the next step by becoming the root user changed the permissions and given the command as running log_responses.py python script with hardcoded start time and end time for capturing the log from error.log file

 Steps: